Wagon Travelers, Roads were virtually non-existent, consisting mostly of rough paths trailing beside the watercourses.

 Nancy Hart the daughter of The Blue and Gray Family, Stephen and Mary Hart of Roane County VA/WV.
 Born abt.
 1846 and her father was born in Raleigh, North Carolina

-Nancy was of Scotch-Irish descent who was not afraid of anything.
+Nancy was of Scotch-Irish descent a tall young girl who was not afraid of anything.
 She's got the Scotch-Irish look, she's got a pistol and musket and she's not afraid to use it!
 Ran away from Roane County and home at the age of 14 to join a band of rebel raiders known as the Moccasin Rangers, they were pro-southern guerrillas in central West Virginia until 1862.

-Was an expert rider, a expert pistol and musket marksman and cook better then most women and resided in the mountain districts of Roane County Virginia in 1860's, never learned to read or write.
+At age nine Nancy being hunting wild game and at age 12 was quite a hunter which earned her a reputation as a sure-shot girl hunter and at age 13 she was an expert rider, an expert pistol and musket marksman and cook better then most women and resided in the mountain districts of Roane County Virginia in 1860's, never learned to read or write.
 Served as a Confederate scout, guide and spy and in the summer of 1862, the Union government offered a large reward for her capture.

-Union forces gained control of the county around Summersville after Nancy led an attack on Summersville making Nancy's escape impossible and she was captured by the Union Soldiers twice and the historical marker on the courthouse lawn in Summersville reads, she was captured during a raid on Summersville.
+Union forces gained control of the county around Summersville after Nancy led an attack on Summersville making Nancy's escape impossible and she was captured by the Union Soldiers twice and the historical marker on the courthouse lawn in Summersville reads: Nancy Hart's Capture: Nancy Hart, noted, beautiful Confederate spy, was seized July, 1862, leading attack in which most of Summersville was burned.
+She killed her guard with his pistol and escaped.
+She was buried on Manning Knob.

 The girl guerrilla Nancy Hart operated throughout West Virginia but were very active in Nicholas, Greenbrier, and others counties where loyalties were divided such as Braxton, Calhoun, Gilmer, Pocahontas, Roane and Webster counties.